Croix du Nord: 2025: three-year-old season

 On September 14, he made his first overseas start in the Prix du Prince d'Orange at Longchamp Racecourse, in preparation for the Prix de l'Arc de Triomphe.
 After a good start, he settled in fourth place and moved smoothly.
 In the final straight he launched a bold run and prevailed in a tight contest, holding off a fierce late challenge from the three-year-old french-trained Daryz to take first place.
 Carrying 58 kg for the first time and overcoming the heavy going, he recorded his first overseas graded stakes victory.
 On September 19, Kitamura was suspended for the races on September 28 and 29 by the French Gallop for exceeding the permitted number of whip uses during the Prix du Prince d'Orange.

 On October 5, Croix du Nord ran in the Prix de l'Arc de Triomphe.
 He started from the 17th bracket on the very outside of the field.
 He battled for the front position on the opening stretch coming out of it leading the field.
 He led the pack until the final straight but faded late, finishing in 14th place.
 Croix du Nord arrived safely back in Japan on October 9.
+As he back to his hometown, Croix du Nord would run in the Japan Cup as his eventual last race of the year.
+When the race began, the horse positioned himself on the front group.
+He tried to rally for the win at the final stretch but fade out and overtook by Danon Decile at the final 50 metres to finish in fourth-place in the end.